 Certain figures from the balance sheets of Group members have been taken out of the consolidated position as they represent amounts outstanding within the Group and therefore cancel each other out in the balance sheet.
-The adjustments are as follows:
+The adjustments for 2022/23 are as follows:

 - i) The Council owns shares to the value of £2,789,000 in Blackpool Transport.
-This has been taken out of long term investments and capital reserves. - ii) The Council owns shares to the value of £18,635,000 in Blackpool Housing Company.
+This has been taken out of long term investments and capital reserves. - ii) The Council owns shares to the value of £20,350,000 in Blackpool Housing Company.
 This has been taken out of long term investments and capital reserves. - iii) The Council owns shares to the value of £4,250,000 in Regional and City Airports (Blackpool) Holdings Limited.
-This has been taken out of long term investments and capital reserves - iv) An amount of £1,888,000 representing amounts outstanding between the Council and Blackpool Coastal Housing has been taken out of debtors and creditors. - v) An amount of £17,460,000 representing loans to Blackpool Transport from the Council has been taken out of long term debtors and long term creditors. - vi) An amount of £26,400,000 representing loans to Blackpool Housing Company from the Council has been taken out of long term debtors and long term creditors. - vii) An amount of £1,147,000 representing amounts outstanding between the Council and Blackpool Waste Services has been taken out of debtors and creditors. - viii) An amount of £1,087,000 representing amounts outstanding between the Council and Lancashire Management Operations Limited has been taken out of debtors and creditors. - ix) An amount of £1,098,000 representing a loan to Blackpool Airport from the Council has been taken out of long term debtors and long term creditors. - x) An amount of £1,324,000 representing a lease arrangement for waste vehicles between the Council and Blackpool Waste Services has been taken out of long term debtors and long term creditors. - xi) An amount of £389,000 representing amounts outstanding between the Council and Blackpool Housing Company has been taken out of debtors and creditors. - xii) An amount of £183,000 representing amounts outstanding between the Council and Blackpool Entertainment Company has been taken out of debtors and creditors. - xiii) An amount of £1,300,000 representing a short term cash flow loan to Blackpool Airport Ltd from the Council has been taken out of short term loans and creditors. - xiv) An amount of £2,500,000 representing a loan to Blackpool Entertainment Company from the Council has been taken out of long term debtors and long term creditors. - An amount of £421,000 representing amounts outstanding between the Council and Blackpool Airport Limited has been taken out of debtors and creditors.
+This has been taken out of long term investments and capital reserves - iv) An amount of £253,000 representing amounts outstanding between the Council and Blackpool Coastal Housing has been taken out of debtors and creditors. - v) An amount of £10,745,000 representing loans to Blackpool Transport from the Council has been taken out of long term debtors and long term creditors. - vi) An amount of £30,000,000 representing loans to Blackpool Housing Company from the Council has been taken out of long term debtors and long term creditors. - vii) An amount of £1,127,000 representing amounts outstanding between the Council and Blackpool Waste Services has been taken out of debtors and creditors. - viii) An amount of £1,552,000 representing a loan to Blackpool Airport from the Council has been taken out of long term debtors and long term creditors. - ix) An amount of £1,184,000 representing a lease arrangement for waste vehicles between the Council and Blackpool Waste Services has been taken out of long term debtors and long term creditors. - x) An amount of £907,000 representing amounts outstanding between the Council and Blackpool Housing Company has been taken out of debtors and creditors. - xi) An amount of £1,237,000 representing amounts outstanding between the Council and Blackpool Entertainment Company has been taken out of debtors and creditors. - xii) An amount of £3,136,000 representing a loan to Blackpool Entertainment Company from the Council has been taken out of long term debtors and long term creditors. - xiii) An amount of £2,377,000 representing a loan to Blackpool Airport Limited from the Council has been taken out of long term debtors and long term creditors. - xiv) An amount of £199,000 representing amounts outstanding between the Council and Blackpool Entertainment Company have been removed from debtors and creditors. - xv) An amount of £3,215,000 representing amounts outstanding between the Council and Blackpool Transport Services has been removed from debtors and creditors